 As of January 2018, all MacBook Air 13-inch models come with 8GB of memory as standard.
 Meanwhile, the entry-level 12-inch MacBook and the 13-inch MacBook Pro both start at £1,249/$1,299, and both rival the Air in terms of thinness and lightness.

 That's not much more money for better internals, a more modern design, and a vastly superior screen.
 Unless you're really working on a budget, the MacBook Air is looking rather dated.

 MacBook Air Design

-The MacBook Air’s design was revolutionary when it debuted in 2008, spawning countless imitators.
-Times have changed, and Apple’s decision to leave unaltered for five years has seen the competition close the gap.
-It’s far from ugly, but the “wow” factor disappeared long ago.
+The MacBook Air's design was revolutionary when it debuted in 2008, spawning countless imitators.
+Times have changed, and Apple's decision to leave unaltered for several years now has seen the competition close the gap.
+It's far from ugly, but the “wow” factor disappeared long ago.

 One big turn off when it comes to the Air's design is its chunky bezel, which is thicker than the ones on its competitors.
 It's not helped by its metallic finish, which can prove distracting when watching movies compared to the thinner black bezels of its competitors.

 The 13-inch MacBook Air also has an unusually large footprint compared to the XPS 13 and even the 13-inch MacBook Pro, meaning it takes up more space whether rested on your lap or on an aeroplane table.
 The one advantage there is that it has a protruding wrist rest on either side of the trackpad which makes typing for long periods of time a comfortable experience.